rdbcache/rdbcache.github.io/index.md

     }

 A simple API request can pull out multiple rows of data from database.
-Query string in URL will be translated to SQL clauses and constraints.
+The query string in URL format is translated to SQL clauses and constraints.

 More examples are available at [API List](/api-list) and [Features](/features).